 Your Rights As An Injured Patient in Macon, Georgia

 Your right to recover from the medical professional that caused your injuries, illness, or worsening condition will depend on the circumstances surrounding your care.
 Not every medical mistake will give rise to legal liability.
 It is not always easy to determine whether a medical error occurred and what constitutes medical negligence.
 Contact our law firm at Montlick and Associates, Attorneys at Law, to learn about your legal rights as well as what steps are necessary to protect those rights.
 Our Macon, Georgia medical malpractice attorneys understand how devastating it can be to sustain an injury due to medical practice, resulting in expensive long-term medical care, disability, drastic reduction in quality of life, psychological harm and more.
 Our firm fights for our medical malpractice clients in order to recover compensation for their damages, including a financial recovery for medical expenses, lost wages, Pain and Suffering, punitive damages if the medical professional(s) conduct rose to the level or gross negligence, and more.

 If you have been injured due to medical negligence, contact the Medical Malpractice Attorneys at Montlick and Associates, Attorneys at Law.
-For 33 years, our firm has assisted thousands of clients injured due to negligence in Macon, across the State of Georgia and throughout the Southeast.
+For over 35 years, our firm has assisted thousands of clients injured due to negligence in Macon, across the State of Georgia and throughout the Southeast.
 We provide compassionate and knowledgeable representation as well as strive to achieve our clients’ best legal outcome under the law.